 The Jobst Vascular Surgery Fellowship is a community-hospital based program.
 The bulk of your training and experience will take place at ProMedica Toledo Hospital, a tertiary care hospital and referral center for a 21-county area in northwest Ohio and southeast Michigan.
 JVI performs 20,000 noninvasive studies and 2,000 surgical cases annually in advanced facilities that include dedicated vascular operating rooms and an endovascular surgery suite.
 Fellows work closely with JVI’s vascular surgeons.

 Not only do our fellows benefit from experiencing the broad spectrum of cases seen by a busy community hospital, but they also have access to a strong support system for academic research.
 Jobst fellows participate in clinical research and present at regional, national, and international conferences.
 Several of our graduates have won research prizes at major national conferences.
 To aid our fellows' research efforts, we have a support staff, full-time study coordinators, vascular nurse specialists, a computer graphic specialist, and a medical writer to help with presentations and medical writing.
 This support is invaluable in helping you establish a pattern of scholarly productivity from the beginning of your vascular surgery career.

-Clinical research is actively incorporated into the fellowship program.
-Rotations are two months in duration, allowing the fellow to provide continuity of patient care management from preoperative visits through surgery and including the postoperative period.
-In addition, fellows spend a two-month rotation in the ICAVL-accredited Jobst Vascular Laboratory, which performs more than 19,000 diagnostic evaluations each year.
+Fellows participate in two-month rotations designed to provide experience in continuity of patient care management from preoperative visits through surgery and including the postoperative period.
+Each year, fellows also spend a two-month rotation in the ICAVL-accredited Jobst Vascular Laboratory.